Post Christmas Blues? Escape to the African Sun.

 The beach resorts are therefore less crowded, and for divers and snorkelling enthusiasts, the big draw is firstly the visibility in the Indian Ocean, which is at its clearest, closely followed by the opportunity to swim with whale sharks, as this is one of the best months for sightings of these aquatic mammals.

-In all the safari reserves, this is a good time to spot game, for a couple of reasons – firstly as there is limited surface water readily available, the game is concentrated around remaining rivers and waterholes, making finding the wildlife that much easier; and secondly, the bush and vegetation is dry and knocked back, so there is less cover for the wildlife to hide behind!
+January is a good time to spot game in the Masai Mara and Kenya's other safari reserves for a couple of reasons – firstly as there is limited surface water readily available, the game is concentrated around remaining rivers and waterholes, making finding the wildlife that much easier; and secondly, the bush and vegetation is dry and knocked back, so there is less cover for the wildlife to hide behind!
 This is a good time to also spot lots of newborn animals frolicking around – which in turn leads to some of the predators being more active.

 This is also one of the best months to hike up Mount Kenya, and the higher temperatures mean the air at the higher elevations feels less chilly, especially at night.